-Follow up with your primary healthcare provider or podiatrist as directed:
+Follow up with your PHP or podiatrist as directed:

 Write down your questions so you remember to ask them during your visits.

-- Separate your big toe at night: Separate the big toe from the others with a foam-rubber pad while you sleep.
+- Separate your big toe at night.
+Separate the big toe from the others with a foam pad while you sleep.
 Use a light elastic bandage to keep the pad in place.

-- Wear shoes that fit: Wear wide shoes that have plenty of room for your toes.
+- Wear shoes that fit well.
+Wear wide shoes that have plenty of room for your toes.
 Do not wear shoes with heels that are higher than 2 inches.

-- Wear shoe inserts or arch supports in your shoes: These will decrease pressure on the bunion.
+- Wear shoe inserts or arch supports.
+These will decrease pressure on the bunion.